Home / Blog / Best Tab Manager

 Price: Free (5 snapshots) / $29 lifetime Pro

-Best for: Anyone who uses Chrome tab groups and wants them to persist reliably
+Best for: Anyone who uses Chrome tab groups and wants a cleaner way to bring them back

 Decision flowchart: which tab manager extension to choose